GandhiCloud/cp4a-install-v4/TA-Prerequisite-install.md

 exit
 ```

-### Prerequisite Completed

-Prerequisite done and you can go back and install the cloud pak for application.
+*....Prerequisite done and you can go back and install the cloud pak for application.....*

-### Step 2.
+## Step 2.
 Verify and Install NFS Server

 *You would need NFS server for Transformation Advisor (ta).
 If you have existing NFS server, you can skip this step and goto next step.*